-Peyote, LSD, and other hallucinogens affect your perception.
+Peyote, LSD, PCP, and other hallucinogens affect your perception.
 This quality makes them irresistible to some users.
 Are they safe to use?
 What are the short and long-term hallucinogens effects you need to know about?

 The Serotonin Connection

 Hallucinogenic drugs affect serotonin levels in the brain.
 This neurotransmitter plays an influential role when it comes to mood regulation and perception.
 That said, it also connects with the direct physical reactions you have to the things around you.
 Not only might you see things that aren’t there, but your fight-or-flight response can also activate.
+You may feel energized and euphoric or, alternatively, experience dread.
+Some hallucinogens are known to increase the risk of anxiety or psychotic episodes.

 Initial and Short-Term Hallucinogens Effects